tc39/notes/es7/2015-09/sept-22.md

 - The callout needs at least some shmem access

-LH: need to satisfy both use cases
+LHN: need to satisfy both use cases

 DE: Any program can already get into an infinite loop, unresponsive.